willianpicao/springboot-url-shortener/README.md

 #  Spring Boot URL Shortener

 A URL shortener service built with Spring Boot, JPA, and MySQL.
 It allows users to convert long URLs into shorter, shareable links and redirects them accordingly.
+Solution to the challenge proposed by the Backend Brasil repository.
+Check the details [at this link](https://github.com/backend-br/desafios/blob/master/url-shortener/PROBLEM.md).

 ## 🚀 Features